-Failure to follow safety precautions below could result in coil bursting, which could result in death or serious injury.
 Coils contain refrigerant under pressure.
 When cleaning coils, maintain coil cleaning solution temperature under 150°F to avoid excessive pressure in the coil.
+Failure to follow these safety precautions could result in coil bursting, which could result in death or serious injury.

-- Mix the detergent with water according to the manufacturer's instructions.
-If desired, heat the solution BUT DO NOT EXCEED 150°F maximum to improve its cleansing capability. - 5.
-Pour the cleaning solution into the sprayer.
-If a highpressure sprayer is used: - a. do not allow sprayer pressure to exceed 600 psi. - b. the minimum nozzle spray angle is 15 degrees. - c. maintain a minimum clearance of 6" between the sprayer nozzle and the coil. - d. spray the solution perpendicular (at 90 degrees) to the coil face. - 6.
+- 5. Pour the cleaning solution into the sprayer.
+If a high-pressure sprayer is used: - a.
+Do not allow sprayer pressure to exceed 600 psi. - b.
+The minimum nozzle spray angle is 15 degrees. - c.
+Maintain a minimum clearance of 6" between the sprayer nozzle and the coil. - d.
+Spray the solution perpendicular (at 90 degrees) to the coil face. - 6.
 Spray the leaving-airflow side of the coil first; then spray the opposite side of the coil.
-Allow the cleaning solution to stand on the coil for five minutes. - 7.
-Rinse both sides of the coil with cool, clean water.
+Allow the cleaning solution to stand on the coil for 5 minutes. - 7.
+Rinse both sides of the coil with cool, clean water. - 8.
+Inspect both sides of the coil; if it still appears to be dirty, repeat Steps 6 and 7. - 9.
+Reinstall all of the components and panels removed in Step 1 and any protective covers installed in Step 2. - Note: For units equipped with hail guards follow reinstallation procedure listed below.